ED-IP/Milestone-3-project/README.md

 8. In the section Automatic Deploys choose the branch to deploy (in my case was the master one) and click in Enable Automatic Deploys

 9. After building the project it should be deployed.
 You can open the app by clicking in the Open App button at the top of the page

+10. The project is deployed at this address https://dictionary-cs.herokuapp.com/

 ## Credits